gsirhc/AdvancedTail/README.md

 You can also OR filters like ```rules|rocks``` to display the same lines.

+##### Predefined Filters
+Predefined filters are available in the Filter Configuration form.
+There you can find many options for filtering, trimming and highlighting tailed files.
+Simple click the Configuration to populate the applicable fields, adjust as needed and click Ok.

+You can also save configurations to apply to other files by clicking the Save button.
+Your saved configuration will be displayed in the "Saved Filters" group.

 #### Trimming
 AdvancedTail also provides a mechanism to trim lines based on regular expressions.
 This is useful if you want to remove common text from the lines to make them easier to read.